-Within Western literature, polycentricity remains a fuzzy concept, open to multiple interpretations (Kloosterman and Musterd, 2001; Davoudi, 2003; Shaw and Sykes, 2004; Meijers, 2008; Lambregts, 2009), in terms of morphology and function, as well as being applied to diverse geographical contexts and by embraced by different professional communities (Eskelinen and Fritsch, 2009).
-Since the early 1990s, polycentricity has been invoked as a policy ideal, with one of its main objectives being the desire, perhaps normatively, to promote more balanced development within cities, city regions, functional urban areas and more broadly, within regions at a national or supranational scale (Hall and Pain, 2006).
-More recently, the concept has also witnessed widening academic acceptance within China, where studies have focused on 1) describing the characteristics of polycentric patterns through the lenses of commuting behaviour (Lin et al., 2015), land-use change (Wu, 1998; Yue et al., 2010), population or employment distributions (Liu and Wang, 2016; Huang et al., 2017; Sun and lv, 2020), house prices (Qin and Han, 2013; Wen and Tao, 2015), or the flows of data and information (Liu et al., 2016; Li and Phelps, 2016; Mu and Yeh, 2016; Zhao et al., 2017); 2) evaluating the economic, or environmental performance of polycentric spatial structures (Yan and Sun, 2015; Zhang et al., 2017; Li et al., 2019; Wang et al., 2019); and 3) exploring multi-level governance arrangements of polycentric cities or regions (Yang, 2008; Zhang et al., 2008).
-However, limited research is published on the application of polycentricity to China’s urban planning practices (Wang et al., 2020).
-By around 2000, a number of China’s mega city regions began to apply polycentricity as a core objective for spatial planning and articulated these perspectives in various strategic plans (Cheng and Shaw, 2017), including the promotion of edge urban areas (for example, sub-centres, new areas, new towns) as the main approach to delivering polycentric spatial development strategies.
-How these edge urban areas have been formed to help promote polycentric city regions has not really been investigated.
-Therefore, this paper aims to explore how and why an edge urban area has been formed under a polycentric development strategy at the city regional scale.
+Within Western literature, polycentricity remains a fuzzy concept, open to multiple interpretations (Kloosterman and Musterd, 2001; Davoudi, 2003; Shaw and Sykes, 2004; Meijers, 2008; Lambregts, 2009) in terms of its morphology and function, as well as being applied to diverse geographical contexts and by embraced by different professional communities (Eskelinen and Fritsch, 2009).
+Since the early 1990s, polycentricity has been invoked as a policy ideal, with one of its main objectives being the desire, perhaps normatively, to promote more balanced development within cities, city regions, functional urban areas and, more broadly, within regions at a national or supranational scale (Hall and Pain, 2006).
+More recently, the concept has also met with widening academic acceptance in China, where studies have focused on (1) describing the characteristics of polycentric patterns through the lenses of commuting behaviour (Lin et al., 2015), land-use change (Wu, 1998; Yue et al., 2010), population or employment distributions (Liu and Wang, 2016; Huang et al., 2017; Sun and lv, 2020), house prices (Qin and Han, 2013; Wen and Tao, 2015) or the flows of data and information (Liu et al., 2016; Li and Phelps, 2016; Mu and Yeh, 2016; Zhao et al., 2017); (2) evaluating the economic, or environmental performance of polycentric spatial structures (Yan and Sun, 2015; Zhang et al., 2017; Li et al., 2019; Wang et al., 2019); and (3) exploring the multi-level governance arrangements of polycentric cities or regions (Yang, 2008; Zhang et al., 2008).
+However, limited research has been published on the application of polycentricity to China’s urban planning practices (Wang et al., 2020).
+By around 2000, a number of China’s mega city regions had begun to apply polycentricity as a core objective for spatial planning and had articulated these perspectives in various strategic plans (Cheng and Shaw, 2017), including the promotion of edge urban areas (for example, subcentres, new areas, new towns) as the main approach to delivering polycentric spatial development strategies.<FN1> How these edge urban areas have been formed to help promote polycentric city regions has not really been investigated.
+Therefore, this article aims to explore how and why an edge urban area has been formed under a polycentric development strategy at the city regional scale.

-The idea of edge cities, originally emerged in the US but has been widely discussed as a phenomenon in different regions around the world, notably Europe, East Asia and Australasia.
+The idea of edge cities originally emerged in the US but has been widely discussed as a phenomenon in different regions around the world, notably Europe, East Asia and Australasia.
 Edge cities were traditionally developed in suburbs surrounding an original urban core (Garreau, 1991).
-The industrial structure of these places often exhibits high level of specialisation, and they have replaced some of the functions of the central city (Bingham and Kimble, 1995; Dietsch, 2001).
-Overall, connections between edge cities and their urban cores, and between different edge cities, start to emerge both spatially and functionally, creating the semblance that edge cities are emerging as sub-centres within a polycentric spatial structure, with interdependent centres (functionally) and horizontal (spatially) linkages.
-Although the role of edge cities, as sub-centres as part of a polycentric structure has been recognised (Krugman, 1996; Bontje and Burdack, 2005; Liu and Wang, 2016), few insights have emerged as to how edge urban areas, especially in China have been planned as part of a polycentric spatial structure, in contrast to the West, where edge cities often appeared organically.
+The industrial structure of these places often exhibits a high level of specialization, and they have replaced some of the functions of the central city (Bingham and Kimble, 1995; Dietsch, 2001).
+Overall, connections between edge cities and their urban cores, and between different edge cities, start to emerge both spatially and functionally, creating the semblance that edge cities are emerging as subcentres within a polycentric spatial structure with (functionally) interdependent centres and (spatially) horizontal linkages.
+Although the role of edge cities, as subcentres forming part of a polycentric structure has been recognized (Krugman, 1996; Bontje and Burdack, 2005; Liu and Wang, 2016), few insights have emerged as to how edge urban areas, especially in China have been planned as part of a polycentric spatial structure, in contrast to the West, where edge cities often appeared organically.<FN2>